Abandoned Riley Hill School catches fire in Wendell

 WENDELL, N.C.
 (WTVD) -- Firefighters spent a good portion of their Friday afternoon battling a blaze at the abandoned Riley Hill School in Wendell.

-The abandoned building located along the 5900 block of Riley Hill Road caught fire just before 5:30 p.m. triggering assistance from multiple fire departments including the Northern Wake, Franklin and Johnston County Fire Departments.
+The abandoned building located along the 5900 block of Riley Hill Road caught fire just after 5 p.m. triggering assistance from multiple fire departments including the Northern Wake, Franklin and Johnston County Fire Departments.

+On arrival, fire officials said they saw heavy fire coming from a series of buildings on the school's campus.
+Due to the age and condition of the building, much of it was damaged.

-Fire officials have not provided details on the fire at this time.
+Fire officials have not provided any other details on the fire at this time.

 Abandoned Riley Hill School catches fire in Wendell